You the Boss

-"You the Boss" is a song by American rapper Rick Ross.
-It was originally released as the first single from his fifth studio album, God Forgives, I Don't on October 7, 2011, along with "I Love My Bitches" but was later taken off the final track list.
-It was released to U.S. rhythmic radio on October 18. and Urban radio on November 1, 2011.
-Even though the song charted well, it was later confirmed that "Touch'N You" was the new first single from the album.
-It features Young Money rapper Nicki Minaj and was produced by K.E. on the Track.
-The song was certified Gold September 18, 2014, almost three years after its release.
+"You the Boss" is a song by American rapper Rick Ross featuring American rapper Nicki Minaj.
+The song was produced by K.E. on the Track and originally intended to serve as the lead single from Ross's fifth studio album, God Forgives, I Don't (2012); the song was later taken off the final tracklist.
+The song was certified Gold by the Recording Industry Association of America in September 2014.

 Background

 While on the set of filming the music video for Birdman's "Y.U.
 Mad", Nicki Minaj revealed to MTV that "You the Boss" was originally written and recorded in 2009 for Lil Wayne, but he passed on it.
 "It was just lingering, and then she gave it to Rick Ross" Minaj said while in character as her alter ego, the Female Weezy.
 Ross too had initially passed on the record while recording Teflon Don.